1. About the competition

 I am currently based outside of the four participating countries.
 How can I participate?

-The UOB Painting of the Year competition is open to citizens and residents of Indonesia, Malaysia, Singapore and Thailand.
+The UOB Painting of the Year competition is open to citizens and permanent residents of Indonesia, Malaysia, Singapore and Thailand.
 If you are unable to submit your painting in person, a proxy can submit the painting on your behalf.
 The proxy must provide a signed authorisation letter from you and a copy of your passport or identity card.
 The authorisation letter is enclosed in the entry form.

 What is an Established Artist?